Molo Finance Buy to Let Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-COMPLETIONmonitor is an online pre- and post-completion checklist for property lawyers.
+Lexsure’s COMPLETIONmonitor is an online pre- and post-completion checklist for property lawyers.
 It is supported by professional indemnity insurers.
-COMPLETIONmonitor is a unique risk mitigation tool.
+COMPLETIONmonitor is a unique risk management tool.

-This software facilitates the way you can demonstrate to lender panels that you are, and can remain fully compliant with their instructions, with notifications given on Molo Finance Buy to Let’s changes.
-Notwithstanding that utilising COMPLETIONmonitor is not a prerequisite for Molo Finance Buy to Let , demonstrating you can stay up to date with Molo Finance Buy to Let’s Handbook requirements is a helpful support to your application to their lender panel and, just as importantly, protect your panel standing.
+This software assists the way you can prove to lender panels that you are, and can remain fully compliant with their requirements, with automatic updates on Molo Finance Buy to Let’s changes.
+Even though utilising the tool is not a condition for acceptance on the Molo Finance Buy to Let panel, demonstrating you can stay up to date with Molo Finance Buy to Let’s Handbook requirements is an excellent support to your application to their lender panel and, just as importantly, protect your panel status.

-COMPLETIONmonitor generates real-time alerts, automatically produces COLP and CQS reports, and will increase your firm's efficiency.
-It is also user friendly, cost-effective and, for many firms, results in reduced PII premiums.
+COMPLETIONmonitor generates real-time alerts, automatically produces SRA and CQS reports, and will increase your firm's efficiency.
+In addition it is user friendly, cost-effective and, for many firms, leads to reduced PII premiums.

 Find a Law Firm approved by Molo Finance Buy to Let

-Lenders often vary their requirements.
+Banks and building societies often change their requirements.
 The UK Finance Lenders’ Handbook requirements from Molo Finance Buy to Let are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, frequently:
+As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes